 Nonetheless, life coaching has a long history of success and coaches often include science when helping clients learn about themselves and when giving suggestions for ways to help clients reach their goals.

 Though coaching generally steers away from giving advice, it does make use of exercises to help clients grow and provides a framework to guide them.
 This integrative aspect of coaching combined with the flexibility of positive psychology to be used in any domain allows the two to come together in a beautiful field known as Positive Psychology Coaching.

 When combining the strength of intuition and built-in accountability of life coaching and the research-backed solutions of positive psychology, clients can achieve powerful growth that neither can provide individually.

 Let me introduce a simple example from my own practice: One very powerful tenet of life coaching is that awareness breeds useful change.
 By raising your own awareness of your unconscious habits and patterns and learning to see your life from a more objective perspective, you can then choose how you wish to live your life.

 However, people often hit a roadblock as they may not often like what they learn about themselves and will get in the way of their own awareness.
 This is where I like to introduce a bit of positive psychology.

-There are exercises such as a self-compassion letter, which allow a person to learn to silence their own inner critic and motivate himself or herself without constant criticism.
+There are exercises, such as a self-compassion letter, which allows a person to learn to silence their own inner critic and motivate himself or herself without constant criticism.
 By training their own self-compassion through positive psychology exercises, clients can often reach higher levels of awareness without any further instruction.

 This is just a small instance of the combination of coaching and psychology but I hope it helps to illustrate how they may be used in unison.
 Learn more about positive psychology coaching here.